rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 >Date of distribution: <CITE>[1717]</CITE>
 >Note on distribution statement: <CITE>Advertised in the Boston news-letter of 27 May, 1717 as “to be sold by Mr. Samuel Gerrish bookseller at his shop in Cornhill next to the Brick Meeting-House, Boston”</CITE>

 <a name="5.285.36.7">5.285.36.7</a> **Conjectural date of distribution**.
-When supplying a conjectural [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) based on any information available, always indicate the basis for the conjecture in a note on distribution statement (see [5.28.33.1](/DCRMR/ppdm/Date-of-distribution/#5.28.33.1)).
+When supplying a conjectural [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) based on any information available, always indicate the basis for the conjecture in a Note on distribution statement (see [5.28.33.1](/DCRMR/ppdm/Date-of-distribution/#5.28.33.1)).

 >**Example:**
 >Date of distribution: <CITE>[1708?]</CITE>
 >Note on distribution statement: <CITE>Text contains references to the union with Scotland and to the campaign in Spain; date of distribution based on this internal evidence</CITE>

 <a name="5.285.36.75">5.285.36.75</a> **Patterns for supplying a conjectural date of distribution**.
-When supplying a conjectural date or period of distribution according to one of the patterns shown in  [5.28.34.1](/DCRMR/ppdm/Date-of-distribution/#5.28.34.1), always indicate the basis for the conjecture in a note on distribution statement (see [Date of distribution, 5.28.34.1](/DCRMR/ppdm/Date-of-distribution/#5.28.34.1)).
+When supplying a conjectural date or period of distribution according to one of the patterns shown in  [5.28.34.1](/DCRMR/ppdm/Date-of-distribution/#5.28.34.1), always indicate the basis for the conjecture in a Note on distribution statement (see [Date of distribution, 5.28.34.1](/DCRMR/ppdm/Date-of-distribution/#5.28.34.1)).

 >**Example:**
 >Distribution statement: <CITE>[Boston] : Sold at the Bible & Heart in Boston, [between 1776 and 1797]</CITE>
 >Note on distribution statement: <CITE>Thomas and John Fleet were located at the sign of the Bible & Heart in Boston from 1776 through 1797</CITE>
 >>(*Comment*: Example formatted with ISBD punctuation for clarity)

-<a name="5.285.36.8">5.285.36.8</a> **Date of distribution in multipart monographs**.
-Record the date of each volume in a note on distribution statement if considered important.
+<a name="5.285.36.8">5.285.36.8</a> **Date of distribution in multiple unit resources**.
+Record the date of each volume in a Note on distribution statement if considered important.
 Such a note on distribution statement is particularly useful when the order of distribution does not correspond to the order of the volume numeration (see [Date of distribution, 5.28.35.2](/DCRMR/ppdm/Date-of-distribution/#5.28.35.2)).

 <a name="5.285.36.9">5.285.36.9</a> **Date of distribution on part pages**.
-If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, always give these additional dates in a note on distribution statement (see [Date of distribution, 5.28.36.1](/DCRMR/ppdm/Date-of-distribution/#5.28.36.1)).
+If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, always give these additional dates in a Note on distribution statement (see [Date of distribution, 5.28.36.1](/DCRMR/ppdm/Date-of-distribution/#5.28.36.1)).

 ## 5.285.37 Other distribution details